brightbandtech/nnja-ai/README.md

 NNJA datasets are organized by sensor/source (e.g. all-sky radiances from the GOES ABI).
 The list of all NNJA datasets can be found on the [NNJA project page](https://psl.noaa.gov/data/nnja_obs/#data-sources), while the subset that is currently found in the NNJA-AI archive can be found [here](docs/datasets.md) or by exploring the data catalog (this will be be expanding rapidly).

-The data is tabular in structure (with columns for date, lat, lon, and many data/metadata columns) and stored as hive-partitioned parquets, so the intended use of this library is to find data and quickly load to a familiar tabular data analysis tool (pandas, dask, polars) for any further work.

 ## Getting Started